ucl-comp0035/coursework-1-zzoeys/comp0035_coursework2.md

 Ideally, a focus group would also be conducted with aspiring business owners to learn about their requirements for the web application.
 During a focus group, participants can build on the responses of others and comment on any differing opinions.
 This makes focus groups useful for understanding a collective view (Kitzinger, 1995) and would allow the product team to gain an understanding of the aspiring business owners’ needs and how the proposed web application can best support these needs.

 However, due to ethical and time restrictions, brainstorming will be used instead of focus groups.
 The context diagram will guide the process of brainstorming so that requirements of all users of the system can be identified.
+User stories are also added and refined as the design process is carried out, such as when more detail was added to the acceptance criteria after drawing the wireframe.
+For example, the acceptance criteria for a separate view to enlarge the data on the dashboard was added as design research was conducted to specify the wireframe for the dashboard.

 ### Context diagram